AdobeDocs/campaign-classic-learn.en/help/getting-started/targeting-profiles-in-a-workflow.md

 ---
-title: Targeting profiles in a workflow
+title: How to target profiles in a workflow
 description: Understand the use of campaign workflows and learn how to create a workflow and target profiles in a workflow using filtering conditions.
 feature: Workflows
 topics: Targeting Activities